 All Apple Watch models record your heart rate, a number in beats per minute.
 You can use the Heart Rate app to get a heart reading, or Apple Watch takes a heart rate reading passively every few minutes.

 The electrocardiogram (ECG/EKG) records the actual pattern of the electrical impulses of your heart.
 This chart can then be found in the Health app and exported as a PDF to send to your doctor.

-To get the ECG app, your Apple Watch must be set to a specific region.
+To get the ECG app, your Apple Watch must be bought from a support region, as well as the paired iPhone.
 As ECG functionality crosses into the realm of medical health, Apple must get regulatory approval for each country to offer the ECG app.

 You can get the ECG app for Apple Watch Series 4 in the following countries: